The Top 4 Yoga Poses to Relax, According to Experts

 2.Legs Up the Wall

 - Lie flat on your back with your legs straight and pressed against a wall.
-Shimmy your butt in so it's also against the wall.
+Shimmy your bum in so it's also against the wall.

 - Hold for 10 to 15 breaths.

 - Lie flat on your back with your legs straight and pressed against a wall.
-Shimmy your butt in so it's also against the wall.
+Shimmy your bum in so it's also against the wall.

 3.Reclined Pigeon Pose